 Temples of Ayutthaya

 One of the most beautiful experiences I had near Bangkok was visiting Ayutthaya, a World Heritage Sight, originally founded in 1350, and just 80 kilometres north of the city.
 A physical aspect that makes this area so unique and special is that it is an island between three rivers.
 Originally the capital of the Kingdom of Siam, it was a prosperous area from 1350 until it was raided by the Burmese in 1767.
 Today, it is an archaeologist’s dream with ancient palaces, Buddhist temples, monasteries and statues.
 One thing you notice subtly is the evidence of the Burmese raid with some of the Buddhas missing their heads.
-You can find one of these heads nestled at the base of a Bodhi tree near Wat Mahathat, and you can see that the tree’s roots have grown around the head to create a natural piece of art that has become famous and widely photographed.
+You can find one of these heads nestled at the base of a Bodhi tree near one of the most beautiful temples in Ayutthaya, Wat Mahathat, and you can see that the tree’s roots have grown around the head to create a natural piece of art that has become famous and widely photographed.

 Visiting Wat Ratchaburana in Ayutthaya, was like walking onto a movie set, with a time travelling, larger-than-life front door entrance that perfectly framed the main stupah or prang in the distance.
 This Buddhist temple was founded in 1424 and has a sordid history of brothers who fought to the death for succession of their father’s throne and looters of the prang’s crypt.
 It is a grand and majestic place to visit, made entirely of stone with steep steps leading up to the prang’s crypt and faded ruminants of ancient frescoes inside.